Why are Second Marriages More Likely to End in Divorce than First Marriages?

 - Behaving in a jealous or controlling manner toward one’s spouse.

 When Divorce is Familiar, it can Seem Easier

 When difficulties arise in a second marriage, the couple often considers divorce sooner than they each did during their first marriages.
 This is because divorce feels familiar and the couple knows what to expect from the process.
 When divorce does not feel “scary” because of the unknown, a couple can be quicker to consider it instead of working to save their marriage.

 For Compassionate, Driven Divorce Representation, Work with Draper Law Office

 If you are considering filing for divorce, first discuss your circumstances and goals with an experienced divorce lawyer.
-To get started, call Draper Law Office at 866-767-4711 or visit our firm online to set up your initial legal consultation in one of our three convenient office locations: Kissimmee, Orlando, and St. Cloud.
+To get started, call Draper Law Office at 866-767-4711 or visit our firm online to set up your initial legal consultation in one of our two convenient office locations: Kissimmee, and Orlando.